danielprinceD/Code-Profile-Analyzer/README.md

 ### Step 3 :
   To Run the backend Server for API Request
   Run Command
-  ` python manage.pyt runserver ` make sure the port is 8000
+  ` python manage.py runserver ` make sure the port is 8000

 ### step 4 :
   Install npm Libraries with